You’re in Chicago for the first time ever. You’ve got 72 hours and an appetite for everything. Where do you start?

 You should make sure your trip includes at least one meal at a big, sceney River North restaurant.
 The trendy kind with giant booths, clubby music, big menus that will knock over your wine glass, and surprisingly great food.
 RPM Italian meets these requirements.
 It’s a downtown Chicago restaurant at its best: over-the-top, a little ridiculous, and very enjoyable.
 And under all the scene, it also has one of our favorite pastas in the city: the housemade cavatelli with an incredibly rich pork-and-beef ragu.

 Cindy’s is the spot for views of the Chicago skyline.
 The menu is new American, and while the food isn’t particularly memorable, it’s decent, and you’re really here to look out the windows.
-We suggest coming for brunch, when you can get pancakes, egg dishes, and lots of pastries.
+We suggest coming for cocktails, or for brunch when you can get pancakes, egg dishes, and lots of pastries.
 Much of it can be shared by large groups (most dishes have a “platter” option), so it’s also good if you’re traveling with a crowd.

 If you want to go someplace you won’t find advertised in the back of a taxi, consider the Edgewater location of Huaraches Dona Chio, a tiny cash-only garden-level spot on a quiet side street of the North side neighborhood.
 You should definitely order the namesake huaraches, but anything here involving their housemade masa is delicious.
 You get to pick your toppings (with options like pastor, steak, or calabaza) plus your salsa (red or green), and there’s really no wrong decision.
 There are only six tables here, but if you’re visiting in the summer, you can eat on their cute side patio.

-Other than Top Chefs, Au Cheval, Rick Bayless, and steakhouses, Chicago is known for Alinea.
 This is one of the most famous restaurants in the world, and its tasting menus can cost anywhere between $200 and $400 per person.
 So you definitely need to plan ahead if you want to come here.
-Your meal won’t just be expensive - it’s also guaranteed to be pretty dramatic (expect lots of molecular-gastronomy-related theatrics, like edible balloons).
-Dinner here feels like a once-in-a-lifetime experience, but if you need a few more years to practice your balloon-eating etiquette before trying it out, we get it.
+Your meal won’t just be expensive - it’s also guaranteed to be pretty dramatic (expect lots of theatrics, like edible balloons and fog machines).
+In other words, dinner here feels like a once-in-a-lifetime experience.
+And yes, we realize that’s a lot of pressure to put on a restaurant.

 Sometimes first-timers visit Chicago and expect every meal to be meat-centric and heavy.
 And while the food at The Publican can be both of these things (this place is known as a pork and beer hall), the menu actually has a lot of seafood and vegetable options, too.
 More importantly, all of it is incredibly good.
-Plus, nowhere else in the city can you eat barbecued carrots, oysters, and porchetta while sitting at a giant wooden communal table like you’re in the Middle Ages.
+Plus, nowhere else in the city can you eat barbecued carrots, oysters, and porchetta while sitting at a giant wooden table like you’re in the Middle Ages.
+Also worth noting: this place has a great weekend brunch.